 Bus drivers and bus monitors can ONLY release a child to those names listed on the Child Pick-Up Form.
-Parents or those individuals designated on the Child Pick Up Form must retrieve their child from the bus, unless other arrangements have been made.
+Any changes to the Child Pick Up Form must be made in person at the site.
+Parents or those individuals designated on the Child Pick-Up Form must retrieve their child from the bus.
+Parents are required to notify bus staff of any change of pick up person in writing.
+This may be a note or an email.
 If a new individual is picking up the child from the bus, an ID must be provided before the staff can release the child to them.
+Please remember that all IVEDC Head Start employees are mandated reporters.
+Anyone visibly impaired will not be permitted to pick up children.